obb199/Clustering-by-progressive-data-reductions/README.md

 5 - the remaining k points will be used as a reference for groupings.
 6 - for a new point p outside the set, p has k distances and will belong to the group where the distance is shorter.

-# Agrupamento por redução progressiva de dados
+# Clusterização por redução progressiva de dados
 #1 - calcular a distância de cada ponto até os n-1 outros pontos
 2 - trocar os pares de pontos mais próximos por um novo ponto que seja a média da dupla 3 - repetir os passos 1 e 2 até que o conjunto possua uma quantidade pré-determinada de k pontos ou que o número de pontos seja menor que k